SoCo/SoCo/README.rst

 -  Get the saved favorite radio stations and shows (title and stream URI)
 -  Search for and play item from your music library
+-  Start a music library update and determine if one is in progress

 SoCo also supports lower level access from Python to all Sonos services (eg Alarms)